 Even though mouthwash is not a substitute for toothpaste, it is considered to be great for fighting bad breath and protect against cavities.
 However, there are quite a few misconceptions about mouthwash that you need to stop believing!

-Even though mouthwash may temporarily control bad treat, it is by no means a cure.
+Even though mouthwash may temporarily control bad breath, it is by no means a cure.
 Foul-smelling compounds come from your lungs, so rinsing your mouth will not keep the stink away for long.
 Your saliva also reduces the effectiveness of mouthwash ingredients by diluting mouthwash.

-2-All Mouthwashes Are The Same:
+2- All Mouthwashes Are The Same

 Not all mouthwashes are made equal.
 Broadly speaking, there are two types of mouthwashes: therapeutic and cosmetic.
 Cosmetic washes temporarily cure bad breath, remove food particles from your mouth, fight bacteria, and therapeutic rinses may also contain specific ingredients for whitening teeth, strengthening the enamel, and reducing cavities.
 Additionally, therapeutic mouthwashes may also contain chlorhexidine, essential oils, and cetylpyridinium chloride and fluoride that prevent the appearance of gingivitis and helps reduce plaque.
 However, long term use of chlorhexidine is discouraged as it may alter your sense of taste temporarily and cause brown spots on your teeth.

 3- Mouth Rinses Are Harmless